PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Methodology

 \subsection{Feature Extraction and Graph Construction}

 Given a corpus of question-label pair, we perform basic text cleaning which includes removal of contractions and punctuation.

-To construct meaningful graph representations from a corpus of question text, we selected several feature extraction techniques, each contributing uniquely to capturing different aspects of the textual data.
+To construct meaningful graph representations from a corpus of question text, we select several feature extraction techniques, each contributing uniquely to capturing different aspects of the textual data.
 A summary of the extracted features are provided in Table~\ref{tab:extracted-features}.

 \paragraph{Words and PMI} We first tokenize the given question corpus by whitespace to obtain a unique set of words.
 A word-level graph is constructed, with word nodes connected by edges weighted with PMI values, representing local co-occurrence relationships.
-Specifically, we utilize positive PMI (PPMI), given by max(PMI($word_1, word_2$), 0).
-Pre-trained word embeddings from word2vec~\cite{mikolov2013efficientestimationwordrepresentations} are also obtained for each word in the corpus, to be used as additional semantic information by concatenating with node embeddings.
+Specifically, we utilize positive PMI (PPMI) with a window size of 5, given by max(PMI($word_1, word_2$), 0).
+PMI is given by: